 ☐ Understand through training the benefits being more active can have on a person’s physical, social and mental wellbeing.

-☐ Previously been involved in advocacy, campaigning, similar forum’s or co-production groups.
+☐ Previously been involved in advocacy, campaigning, similar forums or co-production groups.

 Please use the below space to add any other relevant information you feel will support your application.